-2.8 Strategic Plan of Council (2019-2022)
+2.9 Strategic Plan of Council (2019-2022)

-Clarington's Council developed a Strategic Plan to guide the Municipality and set out its vision for the 2019 - 2022 term.
+Clarington's Council developed a Strategic Plan

+to guide the Municipality and set out its vision for the 2019 - 2022 term.
 The purpose of this plan was to provide strategic priorities for Council and staff to determine the best way to provide services and help the community thrive.

-The Strategic Plan identified 5 priorities including engaging with the community; establishing a strong economy by exploring an economic development strategy and expanding the transportation network; developing an affordable housing policy; facilitating legacy projects such as the Port Darlington Waterfront or making a decision on Camp 30; and advancing waste reduction initiatives by promoting the four Rs: Refuse, Reduce, Reuse and Recycle.
+The Strategic Plan identified 5 priorities including:

+- 1. Engaging with the community; - Establishing a strong economy by exploring an economic development strategy and expanding the transportation network; - 3.
+Developing an affordable housing policy; - 4.
+Facilitating legacy projects such as the Port Darlington Waterfront or making a decision on Camp 30; and - 5.
+Advancing waste reduction by promoting the four Rs: Refuse, Reduce, Reuse and Recycle.

-The previous Strategic Plan for the 2015 - 2018 term identified 6 Strategic Priorities including facilitate the creation of jobs, attraction of new businesses and expansion of existing businesses; ensuring and demonstrating good governance and value for the tax dollar; managing growth to maintain the "small town" feel; enabling safe, efficient traffic flow and active transportation; promoting resident's engagement in our community and enhancing access to our unique natural environment.
+The previous Strategic Plan for the 2015 - 2018 term identified 6 Strategic Priorities including facilitate the creation of jobs, attraction of new businesses and expansion of existing businesses; ensuring and demonstrating good governance and value for the tax dollar; managing growth to maintain the "small town" feel; enabling safe, efficient traffic flow and active transportation; promoting resident's engagement in the community and enhancing access to the unique natural environment.

-2.9 Clarington Official Plan - 2018

-Key Principles of the Clarington Official Plan
+2.11 Clarington Official Plan - 2018 Key Principles of the Clarington Official Plan i.
+Sustainable Development

-The Clarington Official Plan (COP) was prepared in recognition of three key principles which provide the high level direction for policy development in the COP: sustainable development, healthy communities and growth management.
+The Clarington Official Plan (COP) was prepared in recognition of three key principles which provide the high-level direction for policy development in the COP: sustainable development, healthy communities and growth management.
 The principles are summarized below.